What Causes Legs to Swell?

 Swelling may involve one or both legs.
 If only one leg has swollen, this may indicate a serious blockage also known as May-Thurner Syndrome.

-How Chronic Swelling Can Cause Ulcers
+How Swelling in Legs and Ankles Can Cause Ulcers

 With many other cases of edema, many people may not experience painful symptoms.
 However, edema associated with venous insufficiency may involve tenderness and ulceration.
 This is because the pressure and swelling may increase until the tiniest blood vessels in the legs, known as capillaries, burst.
 When this happens, the skin above these vessels may take on a brownish color which can be very sensitive to the touch.